 Please note that the online course "week" runs from Monday to Sunday, with most major assignments due on Thursdays and/or Sundays by 11:59pm MST.
-Course content for the upcoming week will be accessible about 5 days in advance of the start of that week.
+Course content for the upcoming week will be accessible about two days in advance of the start of that week.

-Assignments: Your grade will be determined from the following:
+Assignments: Your grade will be determined from the following (100 points total):